PedrojOrtiz/bank-clients/README.md

 # 🏦 Bank Clients Microservice

 This microservice handles all **person** and **client** information within the banking platform.
-It works in coordination with the `bank-transactions` microservice for account validation and transaction orchestration using a **Saga choreography architecture** and a **Template Method pattern** for business logic.
+It works in coordination with the `bank-transactions` microservice for account validation and transaction choreografication using a **Saga choreography architecture** and a **Template Method pattern** for business logic.

 ---